 Six months of observation and recovery is still required for all classes if treatment included coronary artery bypass surgery with open revascularization using cardio-pulmonary bypass.

-For all classes, a stent to the left main coronary artery requires six months of recovery and a post event cardiac catheterization done at least six months after the procedure.
+For all classes, a stent to the left main coronary artery requires six months of recovery.

 After initial certification by FAA staff doctors, subsequent 3rd class renewals for the above conditions qualify for AME Assisted Special Issuance (AASI), a process that provides examiners the ability to issue an airman medical certificate to an applicant who has a medical condition that is disqualifying under 14 CFR Part 67.